 Jeanne Rehberg, "United Nations Lawmaking Activities and Documentation" in Accidental Tourist on the New Frontier: An Introductory Guide to Global Legal Research (Jeanne Rehberg & Radu D. Popa, eds.)
 (Ref.
 K85.A27 1998).

-The United Nations Dag Hammarskjöld Library has produced several useful guides for U.N. research: U.N.
-Documentation: Research Guide gives an overview of U.N. publications and advice on working with them; The United Nations Systems Pathfinder identifies the major publications of the organizations comprising the United Nations system.
+The United Nations Dag Hammarskjöld Library has produced several useful guides for U.N. research.
+U.N.
+Documentation: Research Guide gives an overview of the major publications of the organizations comprising the U.N. system, advice on working with them, guidance by area of interest (disarmament, environment, human rights, etc.), and key resources (official documents, press releases, yearbooks, etc.).
+United Nations Publications identifies major publications of the organizations in the United Nations system.

 For hands-on practice researching UN documents, take a look at the Duke University School of Law and University of California, Berkeley, School of Law International Legal Research Tutorial.